Jam-i-Jahan-Numa

 Jam-i-Jahan-Numa (lit.
 'The world-revealing cup, i.e. Cup of Jamshid') was the first known Urdu-language newspaper.
-It was established in March 1822 in Kolkatta by Harihar Datta.
+It was established in March 1822 in Kolkata by Harihar Datta.
 From its eighth issue, it began to be published in Persian as well, and eventually became an exclusively Persian-language newspaper.
 It operated until 1845.
 During its lifetime, the newspaper received support from the British colonial government.
 Famed poet Ghalib criticized the newspaper in a letter to a friend, accusing it to often be inaccurate and unreliable.